-- Regional Series 2: Entry-level competitions with 60-140 competitors for new athletes and those who prefer to compete locally. - National Series 3: A high-level competition with 110-180 participants designed for experienced athletes looking for the opportunity to compete alongside athletes from other regions. - IFSA North American Junior Freeride Championship 3 (NorAm Champs): An INVITATION ONLY championship event at the end of each season in April.
-Invitations are based on an athlete's IFSA Overall Ranking and do not include Wild Card or petitioned invitations.
-Only the highest level of athletes in the 12-14 & 15-18 age categories will qualify.
+- U12 Events: These fun and low-pressure events are designed to introduce riders under the age of 12 to competitive Freeriding with an emphasis on safety, community, and sportsmanship. - Regional Series 2\: Entry-level competitions with 60-140 competitors where local athletes or those new to Freeride can gain exposure to the competitive Freeride format and hone their skills. - National Series 3\: A high-level competition with 110-180 participants designed for experienced athletes looking for the opportunity to compete alongside athletes from other regions. - IFSA North American Junior Freeride Championship 3\ (NorAm Champs): An INVITATION ONLY championship held in April.
+Invitations are based on an athlete's IFSA Overall Ranking.
+Wild Card or petitioned invitations are not offered.
+Only the highest-ranking athletes in the 12-14 & 15-18 age categories will qualify.
 (Note that invitations are allocated across eight divisions and are typically extended to less than 10% of the total athlete population.)
-Following NorAm Champs, the IFSA North American Junior Freeride Championship winners are announced. - U12 IFSA North American Junior Freeride Championship (U12 Champs): All active U12 athletes who have participated in at least one IFSA-sanctioned event in the current season will receive an invitation to the U12 Champs event.
+Directly following NorAm Champs, the points awarded will be used to calculate and announce the IFSA North American Junior Freeride Championship winners in each 12-14 and 15-18 division. - U12 IFSA North American Junior Freeride Championship (U12 Champs): All active U12 athletes who have participated in at least one IFSA-sanctioned event in the current season will receive an invitation to the U12 Champs event.
 Following U12 Champs, the IFSA U12 North American Junior Freeride Championship winners are announced.
+Note that there are no overall titles condensing the season's results for U12 athletes because they do not earn points and are not ranked.
 See Section 1.8.
 Point III.
 For further U12 ranking information